WatsonMLDev/WSDiscordBot/README.md

 - Python [Version 3.11]
 - A device to run the bot on (e.g., a Raspberry Pi, a VPS, etc.)
+- Set up a discord app, then the bot, and ahve the token handy: https://discord.com/developers/docs/getting-started

 ### Steps